Oriolrt/SIDTD_Dataset/SIDTD/models/explore/README.md

 # Few shot setting

 It is also possible to train and test with few-shot setting.
+It can be trained and test only on clip cropped from SIDTD.